CollinErickson/GauPro/cran-comments.md

 * local Windows 11 (9/21/24): no errors/warnings/notes

-* local Windows 11, _R_CHECK_DEPENDS_ONLY_=TRUE (9/17/24): no errors/warnings/notes
+* local Windows 11, _R_CHECK_DEPENDS_ONLY_=TRUE (9/22/24): no errors/warnings/notes

+* Mac-builder (9/22/24): 1 NOTE, 1 WARNING
-* Mac-builder (9/20/24): 1 NOTE for "sub-directories of 1Mb or more", but it is expected.
+1 NOTE for "sub-directories of 1Mb or more", but it is expected.
+1 WARNING for package ‘mixopt’ was built under R version 4.4.1.
+Not a real issue.

-* GitHub Actions, Ubuntu (9/17/24): 1 NOTE for large sub-directories, but no warnings/errors.
+* GitHub Actions, Ubuntu (9/21/24): 1 NOTE for large sub-directories, but no warnings/errors.

 * R-Hub linux (ubuntu-latest on GitHub) (6/7/24): 1 WARNING, 1 NOTE